 Given these daunting statistics, if you are a new parent, you might be wondering: is it possible to prevent myopia in my child altogether?
 The short answer to the question is yes, and regular and timely comprehensive eye check-ups can help.

-According to the Singapore Health Promotion Board (HPB), if you notice these signs in your child, it is advisable to take him/her for an eye check-up immediately.
+According to the Singapore Health Promotion Board (HPB), take your child for an eye check up if they experience these symptoms:

 Looking out for these signs is an important signal that you need to take your child to the optometrist for an eye check-up as soon as possible.
 However, regardless of whether your child has displayed any of the signs above, or has an eye condition or not, regular and timely eye check-ups are still necessary to ensure that their eyes remain well protected.